cocotb/cocotb/docs/source/quickstart.rst

 ----------------------
 Often it is useful to have several routines running in parallel.
 This can be done with :keyword:`async` functions.
-In cocotb an :keyword:`async` function should always be started with the :func:`cocotb.start_soon`, and can be :keyword:`await`-ed if desired.
+In cocotb an :keyword:`!async` function should always be started with the :func:`cocotb.start_soon`, and can be :keyword:`await`-ed if desired.
 See :ref:`coroutines` for more info.

-As long as the couroutines are not decorated with `@`:func:`cocotb.test()` they are not automatically called and can be used as helper functions in the actual testcase decorated with `@`:func:`cocotb.test()`.
+As long as the coroutines are not decorated with :deco:`cocotb.test` they are not automatically called and can be used as helper functions in the actual testcase decorated with :deco:`!cocotb.test`.

 The following example is similar to Example 1, but does continuous checking of the counter value by starting a coroutine that is always running.
-Stimuli is done by starting a different coroutine.
+Stimulus is done by starting a different coroutine.

 .. literalinclude:: ../../examples/doc_examples/quickstart/simple_counter_testcases.py
    :language: python